 The Dickinson ISD District and Campus Improvement Committees have adopted and support the locally developed teacher appraisal system.
-The evaluation criteria are rigorous, and student performance data (failure rates, passing rates, reading levels, common assessments, curriculum-based assessments, TELPAS, STAAR, PSAT and SAT) are monitored routinely.
+The evaluation criteria are rigorous, and student performance data (failure rates, passing rates, reading levels, common assessments, and curriculum-based assessments, TELPAS, STAAR, PSAT and SAT) are monitored routinely.
 The district will update the locally developed appraisal rubric and each teacher will develop annual performance and professional goals.
 However, we feel student learning objectives are subjective and they will not be part of our locally developed appraisal process.

-Length of Instructional Day (Mir nimum Minutes of Instruction) Texas Education Code §25.081 and 25.082 EC(LEGAL), EB(LEGAL)

-- HB 2610 amends TEC §25.081 by eliminating language requiring 180 days of instruction and replacing it with language requiring districts to provide at least 75,600 minutes of instruction.
-The bill also allows school districts to add minutes as necessary to compensate for minutes of instruction lost due to school closures caused by disaster, flood, extreme weather conditions, fuel curtailment or another calamity. - DISD is a fast-growing district and does not have the space to provide full-day Pre-Kindergarten.
+Length of Instructional Day (Minimum Minutes of Instruction) Texas Education Code §25.081 and 25.082 EC(LEGAL), EB(LEGAL) Rationale: HB 2610 amends TEC §25.081 by eliminating language requiring 180 days of instruction and replacing it with language requiring districts to provide at least 75,600 minutes of instruction.
+The bill also allows school districts to add minutes as necessary to compensate for minutes of instruction lost due to school closures caused by disaster, flood, extreme weather conditions, fuel DISD is a fast-growing district and does not have the space to provide full-day Pre-Kindergarten.
 Because of this, our half-day Pre-K program does not meet time requirements.

-The Dickinson ISD Superintendent or designee will determine whether to amend our District calendar to make up lost instructional time.
-This will eliminate a waiver request to TEA for unforeseen changes to the school calendar and will provide Dickinson ISD the opportunity to adjust school day schedules to better meet the instructional needs of students.
+Innovation: The Dickinson ISD Superintendent or designee will determine whether to amend our District calendar to make up lost instructional time.
+This will eliminate a waiver request to TEA for unforeseen changes to the school calendar and will provide Dickinson ISD the opportunity to adjust school day schedules to